 Leesburg, VA Highlights:

-• For Wine Lovers: Tour local Loudoun County wineries – Leesburg is surrounded by vineyards like Stone Tower and Fabbioli Cellars.
+• For Wine Lovers: Tour local Loudoun County wineries – I’ve spent lazy afternoons at Stone Tower and Fabbioli Cellars.
+You’ll find scenic views, fantastic wine, and a relaxed vibe that’s hard to beat.

-• For Outdoor Enthusiasts: Hike the Washington & Old Dominion Trail – A scenic rail trail that runs right through town.
+• For Outdoor Enthusiasts: Hike the Washington & Old Dominion Trail – I’ve biked this trail through town—it’s flat, scenic, and perfect if you want a casual ride or walk with beautiful views.

 Best Time to Visit Leesburg, VA